Spooktacular returns to haunt Del Mar Horsepark Oct. 7-8

 Lisa Blaufuss of Crackerjack Productions created Spooktacular in 2013 as a competitive, triple-rated dressage show that focused on fun and also gave back to breast cancer nonprofits during October, Breast Cancer Awareness Month.

 “I love that Spooktacular has allowed me to be very creative and think outside of the box for a dressage show.
-In the beginning we had to adjust some things and recruit or beg riders to do the costume musical freestyles, but today that’s not a problem,” Blaufuss said.
+As the show theme evolved the interest level increased and more riders began to engage,” Blaufuss said.
 “The show delivers a weekend packed with out-of-the-ordinary activities and extreme fun.
 Seeing everyone enjoying themselves makes me very happy.”

 The show features the Costume Musical Freestyle as well as the Spooktacular Relay in which teams of four compete.
 In Friday’s relay, sponsored by Barbara Biernat of Horse and Rider Boutique, one leg of the relay will be riding horses bareback.
 Kimberly Hart of Sundland Ranch in Olivenhain is loaning two of her beautiful Icelandic ponies for the event.